developerforce/salesforce-slack-starter-kit/README.md

 ## How to Build and Deploy Code

-- For Salesforce metadata synchronization use `sfdx force:source:pull` to retrieve and `sfdx force:source:push` to deploy metadata from orgs to local project folder `force-app`
+- For Salesforce metadata synchronization in scratch orgs use `sfdx force:source:pull` to retrieve and `sfdx force:source:push` to deploy metadata from orgs to local project folder `force-app`

+- For Salesforce metadata synchronization in developer orgs use `sfdx force:source:retrieve -p force-app/main/default` to retrieve and `sfdx force:source:deploy -p force-app/main/default` to deploy metadata from orgs to local project folder `force-app`

 - For the Bolt Node.js app use the steps below:
   - cd into apps/slack-salesforce-starter-ap folder `cd apps/salesforce-slack-app`